picosonic/js13k-2018/devdiary/diary.md

 22nd August
 -----------
 Added test for player/enemy collision detection.
+This simply checks for an overlap in the collision box for the player and each of the enemies.

 I'd now decided on a game title (with help from my son) and basic aim that a character from another planet needed help getting back online.